Engine block: Integrated cylinder block and head

 Some modern consumer-grade small engines use a monobloc design where the cylinder head, block, and half of the crankcase share the same casting.
-One reason for this, apart from cost, is to produce an overall lower engine height.
-The primary disadvantage can be that repairs become more time-consuming and perhaps impractical.
+Apart from cost, one reason for this is to produce an overall lower engine height.
+The primary disadvantage can be that repairs become more time-consuming and impractical.

 An example of engines with integrated cylinder heads are the Honda GC-series and GXV-series engines, which are sometimes called "Uniblock" by Honda.

 Integrated crankcase and transmission

-Several cars with transverse engines, have used an engine block consisting of an integrated transmission and crankcase.
+Several cars with transverse engines have used an engine block consisting of an integrated transmission and crankcase.
 Cars that have used this arrangement include the 1966-1973 Lamborghini Miura and cars using the BMC A-series and E-series engines.
 This design often results in the engine and transmission sharing the same oil.

 Motorcycles such as the Honda CB750 use a similar layout, with the cylinder block and crankcase integrated with part of the transmission.

-Many farm tractor designs have the cylinder block, crankcase, transmission, and rear axle integrated into a single unit.
+Many farm tractor designs integrate the cylinder block, crankcase, transmission, and rear axle into a single unit.
 An early example is the Fordson tractor.